Cloud Security Strategy

 Goals:

-• Prioritize the integration of signals across control plane, data, security, and runtime events to detect modern cloud threats effectively
+• Integrate signals across the control plane, data, security, and runtime events to detect modern cloud threats effectively.

-• Promote a democratized security approach involving SOC (Security Operations Center) and IR (Incident Response) teams, breaking down technology and people silos and foster a shared ownership model with self-service access to detection contexts and clear guidance on remediation strategies
+• Promote a democratized security approach that involves Security Operations Center (SOC) and Incident Response (IR) teams to break down technology and people silos and share ownership by providing self-service access to detection contexts and clear guidance on remediation strategies.

-• Leverage cloud detection and response capabilities to strengthen proactive security measures, ensuring readiness and resilience against future threats
+• Leverage cloud detection and response capabilities to reinforce proactive security measures, ensuring readiness and resilience against future threats.

 Required capabilities: